The Nitty GrittyWalt Disney World (FL)

 How does Rider Switch work?

 At the attraction, bring your whole party to the greeting Cast Member.
-Look for a Cast Member with an iPad outside the attraction, a sandwich board marked as a check-in point, or ask.
+Look for a Cast Member with an iPad outside the attraction, a sandwich board marked as a check-in point, or you may need to ask.
 When you indicate who will be waiting with the non-riding members of your group, they will be issued a Rider Switch pass.

 The Rider Switch pass is done through My Disney Experience, so guests need to scan something that is linked to their account to receive it.
 This can be a ticket card, a MagicBand, or MagicMobile.
-Once you have it, you’ll be able to see the pass on the My Day tab in Genie.
+Once you have it, you’ll be able to see the pass on the My Day tab in the MDE app.

-1. The first group of riders goes on the ride.
+- The first group of riders goes on the ride.
+Those who will ride second (a maximum of 2 people) wait with the non-riders.

-3. The second group of riders redeems the Rider Switch passes to ride without waiting in the regular line.
+- The second group of riders redeems the Rider Switch pass to ride without waiting in the regular line.
 If there is only one person in this second group, they can take one person from the first group with them to ride again.

-In practice, the second group will usually redeem the Rider Switch pass and ride using the Lightning Lane.
+In practice the second group, which cannot be more than two people, will usually redeem the Rider Switch pass and ride using the Lightning Lane.
 But Cast Members may occasionally give a different direction.

 Which rides offer Rider Switch?

 The official list can be found on Disney World’s Rider Switch webpage.
-But the short answer that’s good enough for most users is that if a ride has a height restriction, it will offer Rider Switch.
+But the short answer that’s good enough for most users is that Rider Switch is available at most attractions throughout Disney World.
+If a ride has a height requirement, it will not only be offered but usually easy to find as well.

 Two parents and one kid is pretty straightforward.
-But if you have more than two riders, over the years Disney has made changes to how guests on the second ride are handled.
+But if you have more than two riders, there are some options for how guests on the second ride are handled.
 Let’s spin through a few quick examples.

 Two parents, two kids